 If your cat is showing any dangerous signs of the complications of hairballs, then we’ll need to rule out a few issues.
 First, our vets will do a physical exam and assess your cat’s symptoms.
 This can include examining hydration level, health status, and other factors.

-In some cases, we can also do an endoscopy to look inside your cat’s digestive tract for signs of a blockage or a buildup of hair.
-It’s done by sedating your cat and using a small camera to examine the GI tract.
+Endoscopy.
+We can do an endoscopy to check your cat's digestive tract for any obstructions or buildup of fur.
+Our team does this by sedating your cat and inserting a small camera in the GI tract.

 How Do You Treat Hairballs in Cats?